isomerpages/moe-sls/_teacher-user-guide/Collaborate/Collaborate.md

 <li><p><strong>Is it possible to select a student (i.e team leader) to submit a Team Quiz response?</strong></p>
 <p> For now, any student from the team can submit the Team Quiz response.</p>
 </li>
-<li><p><strong>Will there be a forum feature in SLS for students to collaborate?
-(New in R19)</strong></p>
+<li><p><strong>Will there be a forum feature in SLS for students to collaborate?</strong></p>
 <p> Yes, there already is!
 Within each Class Group is a Forum tab for collaboration.
-From R19, it has been enhanced to allow teachers to create Discussion Topics and Polls.
+Teachers can create Discussion Topics and Polls.
 Students can also be granted permission to create Posts and Polls.  </p>
 <p> For more information on Class Group Forums, visit <a target="_blank" href="/teacher-user-guide/collaborate/about-the-forum/">About the Forum</a> </p>
 </li>
 <li><strong>Can there be a function to share folders in My Drive to other colleagues?</strong>